The 7 Main Wine Faults

 - How you can tell: Duh, look for the bubbles or listen for the psssst.
 There can also be a bit of a zippy flavor.
 Not all secondary fermentation is on accident though.
 Some winemakers will use it to add a little kick to their wines, and some styles are naturally frizzante such as vinho verde or some gruner veltliners.

 - Can I fix it?
 No, but do some research into the style to make sure it is not supposed to be there.
+You can throw the wine into a decanter-type vessel and shake the the living hell out of it to get rid of the bubbles as well.

-Heat Damage …aka cooked wine
+Heat Damage …aka cooked wine (madierized wine)

 - What it is: Wine ruined by exposure to too much heat.
 Imagine a pallet of wine cases cooking in the sun in the parking lot behind a wine store in Phoenix, AZ.